- Home

 Project Three: Fragments

 Students will develop a response to the theme, ‘Fragments’, evidencing the journey from initial engagement with an idea to the realisation of an outcome.
-This will give students the opportunity to demonstrate, through an extended creative response, their ability to use a range of media such as; biro, clay, paint, pencil and print.
+This will give students the opportunity to research and respond to appropriate artists’ work and demonstrate, through an extended creative response, their ability to use a range of media including drawing, painting, 3D construction and printmaking as well as opportunities to work with clay, fabric and recycled materials.

 Exam Unit

 Students will have the opportunity to choose their theme and artist, with the support of their teacher.
 Students will then develop their ideas by evidencing the journey from initial engagement with an idea to the realisation of an outcome.
-This will give students the opportunity to demonstrate, through an extended creative response, their ability to use a range of media such as; biro, clay, paint, pencil and print.
+This will give students the opportunity to demonstrate, through an extended creative response, their ability to use a range of media and work towards their final exam piece.

 GCSE Results 2022